-There is a lot of useless apps out there making claims which they just can’t possibly have (like phones claiming to have EMF meters or AM/FM radio for devices that don’t have the hardware).
+There are a lot of useless apps out there making claims that they just can’t possibly have (like phones claiming to have EMF meters or AM/FM radio for devices that don’t have the hardware).

 - There is free ghost hunting software that will work as a budget spirit box.
-Your computer won’t have the same kind of hardware as an actual spirit box but the idea is the same and I’ve reviewed a couple of ones worth a look.
+Your computer won’t have the same kind of hardware as an actual spirit box, but the idea is the same, and I’ve reviewed a couple of ones worth a look at.

 Professional Ghost Hunting Equipment

 We have guides on a couple of methods of homemade ghost hunting equipment for anyone just getting started without breaking the bank.
-While tacking something together from parts of radio shack is how a lot of us get started – it obviously doesn’t compare to the real equipment.
+While taking something together from parts of Radio Shack is how a lot of us get started – it obviously doesn’t compare to the real equipment.